Introduction

 Step-by-Step or Concept Breakdown

 When a combination is changed—whether due to personnel turnover, routine security updates, or a suspected compromise—the old combination is voided, and the new one is recorded on a fresh form.
-All previous forms are marked as obsolete and stored securely for a defined retention period.
+Still, all previous forms are marked as obsolete and stored securely for a defined retention period.
 This process ensures that outdated combinations cannot be used and that there is a clear history of access changes.

 Real Examples